bansd/craftycharms/_posts/2020-10-10-i-scream-icecream.md

 ---
+layout: post
 title: One, Two, Many Scoops...
-layout: page
-desc: An Interactive Yummy Card
-img: /img/2020/10/10-i-scream-icecream/background.gif
-altimg: /img/2020/10/10-i-scream-icecream/background.gif
+date: 2020-10-10 09:33:38
+images:
+  - images/2020/10/10-i-scream-icecream/background.gif
+excerpt:
+  This is one of the most easiest and yummiest interactive card I've ever made.
+categories: CardMaking
 tags: HeroArts Stamping Interactive
 ---

 This is one of the most easiest and yummiest interactive card I've ever made.
 I love love ice-cream especially any flavors with chocolate in it.
 I tried to put some of my favorite flavors in this card, while I am on no-icecream diet.